 Is a PDF a vector file?

-PDFs aren’t inherently vector or raster files.
-They’re containers that can hold text, vector graphics, and raster images in the same document.
-What matters is whether your content is stored as scalable vector paths and real text, or as flattened bitmap images.
+A PDF isn’t inherently a vector file.
+The PDF format is a container that can hold text, vector graphics, and raster images in the same document — sometimes all three on a single page.
+What matters is whether your content is stored as scalable vector paths and real text or as flattened bitmap images.

 A PDF is considered “vector” when most of its content — diagrams, lines, logos, and text — exists as vector objects and selectable text rather than embedded bitmaps.
 Many real-world PDFs are mixed: vector text and diagrams combined with photos or scanned pages.